- Python 50.2%

 Configuration options:

-type: Provider type -"openai"(default) or"anthropic"api_base: Base URL for the API endpoint (OpenAI-compatible providers only)api_key: API authentication key (supports environment variables)basic_auth_token: Optional basic auth tokenverify_ssl: Enable/disable SSL verification (default: true)model_ids: Explicit list of model IDs to use (alternative to dynamic discovery)model_filter: Dynamic model filtering with conditions:field: JSON path to field (e.g., "id", "architecture.modality")contains: Include models where field contains this substringexcludes: Exclude models where field contains this substringequals: Include models where field exactly matches this value
+type: Provider type -"openai"(default) or"anthropic"api_base: Base URL for the API endpoint (OpenAI-compatible providers only)api_key: API authentication key (supports environment variables)model_ids: Explicit list of model IDs to use (alternative to dynamic discovery)model_filter: Dynamic model filtering with conditions:field: JSON path to field (e.g., "id", "architecture.modality")contains: Include models where field contains this substringexcludes: Exclude models where field contains this substringequals: Include models where field exactly matches this value

 MCP (Model Context Protocol) Configuration

-MCP servers provide tools and capabilities to chatbots:
+MCP servers provide tools and capabilities to agents:

 mcps: